Best SLP Degree Programs in Florida

 Campus Based - Visit Website

-• 6-semester full-time program
+• 6-semester program length

-• Pre-requisite courses required
+• Full-time attendance required

 Master's - Master of Science in Speech Language and Hearing Sciences